linode/docs/docs/platform/disk-images/linode-backup-service-new-manager/index.md

 ## Enable the Backup Service

-Use the Linode Manager to enable the Backup Service on a Linode.
+Use the Linode Cloud Manager to enable the Backup Service on a Linode.
 Here's how:

 1. Log in to the [Linode Cloud Manager](https://cloud.linode.com).

-1. From the **Linodes** screen, select the Linode you want to back up.
+1. From the **Linodes** page, select the Linode you want to back up.

 1. Click the **Backups** tab.